 Education via Study Clubs is what makes continued education fun!
 I love both of my Study Clubs dearly and am always looking forward to meeting my friends and learning with them at our meetings.

-- New Dentist Business Study Club: This Club is my passion and I can talk a lot about it!
+- New Dentist Business Study Club: This Club is my passion!
 At this time, we have a 9-member cohort that meets bi-monthly in Seattle.
 We are not offering CE yet, although it is in the works.
 The goal of the Study Club is to focus on business abilities for new dentists and educate them on the how-to’s of buying a practice.
 The ADA New Dentist Now Blog published an article on this Club, read it here.
 For more information on this Club, contact me!

 Based on your unique location, you will be privy to some prestigious Clubs.
 Most will offer a first meeting for free so as for you test the waters.
 I’d recommend doing that for a majority of the Clubs in your area before paying for an annual membership.
 A lot of Clubs also offer new dentist discounts!